Clothing, class and education: Mapping USyd’s fashion landscape - Honi Soit

 Valentina is a former USyd student who runs the Instagram page @usydfashion, which catalogues unique looks on campus and has over 1k followers.
 She describes USyd’s fashion landscape as “very eclectic… in comparison to other university campuses.”
 While a “basic look” of “Nike Air-force Ones” and “black skinny jeans” might be more popular at other Sydney-based universities, she says USyd students are typically “more left of centre” and “more daring” due to the Camperdown campus’ proximity to the Inner West.

 She refers to Newton’s thrift-shops and Glebe markets, where items like Doc Martens, flared jeans, cords, ‘90s band tees, and baggy cargos are commonly worn and purchased.
-As melting pots of radical history and rich subculture prior to their gentrification in the last few decades, these suburbs and their styles are synonymous with a certain socio-economic and cultural identity.
+As melting pots of radical history and rich subculture despite their gentrification in the last few decades, these suburbs and their styles are synonymous with a certain socio-economic and cultural identity.
 Specifically, an identity that is working-class, queer, culturally-diverse, and politically left-leaning.

 Luke* says vintage fashion trends and eccentric pieces can be important subcultural identifiers on campus.
 They are queer and gender non-conforming, describing their style as “eccentric vintage 70s-90s era androgynous semi-formal, with elements of modern queer camp style.”
 Unlike others, they note that “[alternative] fashion serves as a symbol of queer belonging” on USyd campus.